Want

-to teach our class in your area?
+Want to teach our class in your area?

 Children in the Middle Class in the press

 The Making Two Homes Work class, based on our Children in the Middle Coparenting Class, is presented in a format that uses a live instructor, Power Point presentation, and videos to make the educational experience diverse.
-It is more than just a basic co-parenting class, and it's not a parenting education class.
-The class exceeds mandated requirements in most states for co-parenting education classes.
+It is more than just a basic coparenting class, and it's not a parenting education class.
+The class exceeds mandated requirements in most states for coparenting education classes.

-In Texas, a co-parenting education class is defined under:
+For example, in Texas a co-parenting education class is defined under:

 Texas Family Code, § 105.009.
 PARENT EDUCATION AND FAMILY STABILIZATION COURSE